updated

 We have already preserved the traditional palm-roof roof on the main house at the place where we cook our meals and hang our hammocks; and we maintain four other roofs of neighbors nearby that we have already rescued.
 And though our focus is on the preservation of these homes and the traditions that take place beneath those sticks and palm leaves that protect them, we have a fully-furnished and shared modern room for up to four people just waiting for you to inhabit.
 We also have a pool table and foosball table, a fully-equipped kitchen, two palapas, and a beautiful natural stone swimming pool.

 Besides safe and secure lodging, we also provide purified drinking water and most of your staples in the kitchen like eggs, rice, beans, flour, cooking oil, and propane for preparing your own meals during the work week in the communal kitchen.
-On the days that we work we will share our breakfast meal before we go out for the day.
+Everything to cook our breakfast meal will be provided on the days that we work, which is quite early on the days we go into the bush or work directly under the sun.

-However, we do not provide meat, dairy, fruit and veggies, which are the responsibility of volunteers.
+So you know, we do not provide meat, dairy, fruit and veggies, which are the responsibility of volunteers, except for breakfasts on workdays,

 • What else ...